Sebastian Kalinowski: Mother and partner guilty of murdering teenage son

 A mother and her partner have been found guilty of the murder of 15-year-old Sebastian Kalinowski.

-Sebastian was beaten with a piece of wood, punched, kicked and whipped with an extension cable, jurors heard.
+Sebastian was beaten with a bed slat, whipped with an extension cable and stabbed with a needle, jurors heard.

 The couple had denied murder but were found guilty after a six-week trial at Leeds Crown Court.

-Sebastian died of an infection caused by "untreated complications of multiple rib fractures", after weeks of what prosecutors described as "cruel assaults and abuse".
+Sebastian died in hospital on 13 August of an infection caused by "untreated complications of multiple rib fractures", after weeks of what prosecutors described as "cruel assaults and abuse".

-Sebastian arrived in the UK from Poland in October 2020 to live with his mother and her long-term partner, the court heard.
+The teenager arrived in the UK from Poland in October 2020 to live with his mother and her long-term partner, the court heard.

 However, the arrangement quickly turned sour, with one family friend telling jurors they believed the couple came to view him as a "hindrance".